sahahn/BPt/docs/search_types.rst

 .. _Search Types:

-The backend library for conducting hyper-parameter searches within ABCD_ML is facebook's nevergrad.
+The backend library for conducting hyper-parameter searches within the BPt is nevergrad, a library developed by facebook.
 They implement a whole bunch of methods, and have limited documentation explaining them.
 This page will try to break down the different avaliable options.